Mr. Benjamin Winans

 (419) 399-4700 (ext 101)

-As always, if you have questions or concerns about your child’s educational experience at Wayne Trace, feel free to contact your building principal or superintendent.
+If there are questions or concerns about your child’s educational experience at Wayne Trace, feel free to contact your building principal or superintendent.
 Go Raiders!